info-mdshakeeb/authentication_temp/README.md

    - `--changesets yes|no`, `--with-changesets`, `--no-changesets`
    - `--git yes|no`, `--git-init`, `--no-git`
    - `--force` to overwrite existing directories
-     The scaffold finishes by clearing the README to a simple placeholder and omitting repository-only files (`LICENSE`, `CHANGELOG.md`, generator scripts) so you can replace them with project-specific docs.
+     The scaffold finishes by clearing the README to a simple placeholder, restoring a fresh `.gitignore`, and omitting repository-only files (`LICENSE`, `CHANGELOG.md`, generator scripts) so you can replace them with project-specific docs.
    - Prefer GitHub UI instead?
 Click **Use this template → Create a new repository**.

 2. **Install dependencies**